 My Students at Wilfrid Laurier University — Thank you for filling my days with your wild ideas.
 You are all more talented than I could ever hope to be.
 Now please graduate and use your talents to make the world a better, more empathetic, safer, kinder, more interesting, and inspiring place to live.
 Ok, just focus on graduating.
 That will do for now.

-Larry Spieler (Chris ti Coom) — The Native American flute still plays a strong part in my life largely because of you, the lore you shared, the craft, the beauty. . . to me you are always the flute master.
+Larry Spieler (Chris ti Coom) — The Native American flute still plays a huge part in my life largely because of you, the lore you shared, the craft, the beauty. . . to me you are always the flute master.
 As I update this page it is 2018 and I just met with a university research office with plans to dive once again into the now huge world of native american flute circles.
 Thank you for bringing the beauty of this music into my world.
 I am forever grateful.

 Michael Chikuzen Gould — Thank you for continuing to teach me even though I seem to never have time.
 You keep shakuhachi an ongoing adventure for me.
 I know by this writing I should have completed my shihan (shakuhachi master teacher) degree.
 I often wonder what Japanese performance name you will grant me, perhaps something that means “he took a very long time.”

 Yoshio Kurahashi (Yodo Kurahashi II) — Thank you for making the shakuhachi something magical and inspiring for me.
 There is no one who has transmitted the soul of the instrument and tradition better than you.